 - present comprehensive and systematic fundamental knowledge and practical skills with regard to the planning, organising and presentation of outcome-based outdoor and adventure based recreation services; - successfully plan, organise, present and manage outcome-based outdoor and adventure based recreation services in a professional manner through effective and appropriate use of fundamental knowledge and practical skills; - identify and solve known problems in outdoor and adventure based recreation services practice through a coherent and critical understanding of the science, research and technology; and - manage sensitive issues in outdoor and adventure based recreation services practice in a professional and ethically accountable manner.

-- Formal assessment (class tests, assignments and practical evaluations) - Students complete one final practical examination at the end of the year
+- Formal assessment (class tests, assignments and practical evaluations) - Final theoretical and practical examination.

 Mode of delivery: Full-time/contact.
 No modules are presented "online" or presented from one campus to students on another campus.